blueberryxtech/ic-mind-body-canister/README.md

 # ic-mind-body-dashboard

+## About:
 This repository provides tooling for a user controlled method for hosting wearable data on a blockchain network through the [Internet Computer](https://internetcomputer.org), Blueberry was used as an example.

+A web toolkit (server and web application interface) for storing fitness, heart, motion and cognitive data on blockchain to enable people and businesses to take control of their data.

 ## Architechture: